Hydrogen Park South Australia

 AUD$4.9 million – South Australian Government Renewable Technology Fund

-Located at Tonsley Innovation District, HyP SA produces renewable hydrogen using a 1.25MW Siemens Proton Exchange Membrane (PEM) electrolyser – as of September 2022, the largest of its kind in Australia in operation.
+Located at Tonsley Innovation District, HyP SA produces renewable hydrogen using a 1.25MW Siemens Proton Exchange Membrane (PEM) electrolyser – as of September 2023, the largest single unit of its kind in Australia in operation.

-The 5% renewable gas blend is supplied through the existing gas network to more than 700 households in the nearby suburb of Mitchell Park.
-HyP SA has also installed tube-trailer filling facilities that enables the road transport of hydrogen so it can be blended into other points in the network, including hydrogen vehicle refuelling and industrial use.
+The 5% renewable gas blend was (initially) supplied through the existing gas network to more than 700 households in the nearby suburb of Mitchell Park.
+HyP SA also installed tube-trailer filling facilities that enables the road transport of hydrogen so it can be blended into other points in the network, including hydrogen vehicle refuelling and industrial use.

 The project was officially opened on 19 May 2021.